timescale/docs/timescaledb/tutorials/sample-datasets.md

 ## Device ops datasets [](in-depth-devices)
 After importing one of these datasets (`devices_small`, `devices_med`, `devices_big`), you have a plain PostgreSQL table called `device_info` and a hypertable called `readings`.
-The `device_info` table has (static) metadata about each device, such as the OS name and manufacturer.
-The `readings` hypertable tracks data sent from each device, fore xample CPU activity, memory levels, etc. Because hypertables are exposed as a single table, you can query them and join them with the metadata as you would normal SQL tables, as shown in the example queries in this section.
+The `device_info` table has static metadata about each device, such as the OS name and manufacturer.
+The `readings` hypertable tracks data sent from each device, for example CPU activity, or memory levels.
+Hypertables are exposed as a single table, so you can query them and join them with the metadata as you would normal SQL tables, as shown in the example queries in this section.